 Parental engagement is one factor that contributes to an effective school environment.
 In a time when many parents have professional and domestic responsibilities that limit their time in our schools, we must identify effective ways to engage them in their children’s learning.
-Engaging parents in the classroom is not limited to volunteer work and doesn’t always require a parent’s physical presence.
+Engaging parents in the classroom is not limited to volunteer work and doesn’t always require a physical presence.
 Below are some approaches to parent engagement that will optimize your parent-teacher communication and improve results in the classroom.

 Getting Parents Involved in the Classroom

 The most obvious way to involve parents in the classroom is to simply invite them in.
-Providing volunteer opportunities or inviting parents to serve as guest speakers or readers are useful methods.
-If the parental makeup of your school is like mine, however, some parents can’t be present in the classroom for various reasons.
+Providing volunteer opportunities or inviting them to serve as guest speakers or readers are useful methods.
+If the parental makeup of your school is like mine, however, some can’t be present in the classroom for various reasons.

 How Technology Can Improve Parent Involvement

 Technology reigns as an effective liaison between home and school.
 Using available technology to facilitate parent-teacher communication will enhance your parent involvement.
-As smartphones and tablets abound in modern society, here are some apps that make parent communication easy and effective for free.
+As smartphones and tablets abound in modern society, here are some apps that make communication easy and effective for free.

 Remind.com – Remind.com is simple yet powerful.
 You can send reminder texts to parents on their phone!
 They don’t even have to download the app to receive your messages.

 Bloomz.net – Send messages, schedule conferences, post photographs, and allow students to share work with parents all in one app.
 Bloomz.net is like a one-stop shop.